yw326/Circular-Repeat-Finder/README.md

 ./CRPFinder direct --partition your_partition_dir 1-8
 ```

 The above commands searches the sequence into 5 parts and output them to your_partition_dir.
 There are a total of 5*(5+1)/2=15 tasks, and CRPFinder searches for direct circle repeats in tasks 1 to 8 with the default parameters.
-Note if we set the tasks to <code>1-15<\code>, then this commend i equivalent to the previous command.
+Note if we set the tasks to <code>1-15<\code>, then this commend is equivalent to the previous command.